 Trae Patton / NBC

-What did you think of the episode?
-Were you shocked by the big number several players dropped?
-What about Patrick’s voluntary exit?
+What did you think of all the excuses?
+And what about Joe's exit?
 Share your thoughts on our Facebook page.